-A. Optical device model
+5.1 Optical device model

-Figure 2 depicts the structure of a typical $N \times N$ Optical CrossConnect (OXC).
+In our simulation studies, we concentrated on two-layer IP-MPLS/(D)WDM networks.
+The main constituent of such a network is an Optical-CrossConnect (OXC) device.
+Figure 4 depicts the structure of a typical $N \times N$ OXC of our days.
 It has N input and N output ports, S wavelengths at each incoming and outgoing fiber and it can switch any particular λ_i wavelength from any incoming port to the same λ_i wavelength on any outgoing port.
-Additionally, this OXC can drop (and add) exactly Schannels by introducing the corresponding wavelengths to optical receivers (transmitters) for further electronic processing.
+Additionally, this OXC can drop (and add) exactly S channels by introducing the corresponding wavelengths to optical receivers (transmitters) for further electronic processing.
 Electronic processing is also the way for wavelength conversion in this device, that is, there is no optical domain wavelength conversion available in the OXC.
 Also note that a certain λ_i wavelength can be dropped from exactly one incoming port and it is not possible to drop the same λ_i wavelength from two or more incoming ports at the same time.
 The same applies to adding wavelengths to outgoing ports.
 This restriction will be important, because our model for the OXC, described in detail in the sequel, is designed deliberately to reflect this type of interior contention of today's OXC devices.